grumpycoders/pcsx-redux/docs/Lua/web-server.md

 The request object has the following fields:

-- `form` is a table of the form data in the request.
-This is only available if the request is a POST request, and the content type is `application/x-www-form-urlencoded`.
+- `form` is a table of the part headers found in the request body.
+It is only filled if the content type of the request is `multipart/form-data`, and is empty otherwise.
+Each header name maps to an array of its values.
 - `headers` is a table of the headers in the request.
+Each header name maps to an array of its values.
-- `method` is the HTTP method of the request.
+- `method` is the HTTP method of the request, as an uppercase string such as `POST`.
+Note that GET requests report `HTTP_GET`.
 - `urlData` is a table with more information about the URL.
 It has the following string fields:
     - `fragment`
     - `host`